 Conditions of Awards

-Prior to the start of fellowship tenure, the Ford Foundation Postdoctoral Fellow must provide the Fellowships Office with a letter from the proposed host, affirming that the postdoctoral Fellow plans to complete the work as outlined in the Proposed Plan of Study with the host’s collaboration during the academic year for which the award is made.
-The letter should be uploaded to the Ford Fellows web module or may be sent electronically to FordAwards@nas.edu.
+Prior to the start of fellowship tenure, the Ford Foundation Postdoctoral Fellow must provide the Fellowships Office of the National Academies of Sciences, Engineering, and Medicine with a letter from the proposed host mentor, affirming that the postdoctoral Fellow plans to complete the work as outlined in the Proposed Plan of Study or Research with the host mentor's collaboration during the academic year for which the award is made.
+The letter should include arrangements for on-campus resources as applicable, including office space, professional networks, and access to libraries, archives, and other facilities.
+Letters must be uploaded to the Ford Fellows web module or sent electronically to FordAwards@nas.edu.

 Acceptance of the fellowship affirms that the information contained in the fellowship application and supporting documents is true and accurate to the best of the individual’s knowledge.

-Tenure and stipend information is entered when a Fellow accepts the Ford Foundation Fellowship award.
-The information entered may be changed up until the 15th day of the month prior to the start date (e.g., August 15 for a September 1 start).
-To change tenure and stipend information, contact FordAwards@nas.edu.
+Tenure and stipend schedule are determined when a Fellow accepts the Ford Foundation Fellowship award.
+The information entered by the Fellow may be changed up to the 15th day of the month prior to the start date (e.g., August 15 for a September 1 start).
+To change tenure or stipend schedule, please contact FordAwards@nas.edu.

-Supplemental funding from home institutions or fellowship institutions, including continued health insurance and benefits, is encouraged.
-Such funding, however, must not carry with it teaching or other similar responsibilities.
-The intent of the Ford Foundation Postdoctoral Fellowship is to provide support to advance the career of the Fellow, which would not be otherwise possible based on existing resources.
-Fellows who are eligible for full institutional salary during a fellowship year are not eligible for Ford support.
+Fellows on tenure are expected to devote full time effort to the Proposed Plan of Study or Research.
+Continued or supplemental funding from an affiliated institution, including continued health insurance and benefits, is encouraged.
+Institutions are encouraged to provide supplementation to the Ford Fellowship stipend up to typical institutional fellowship or faculty stipends or salaries.
+Such funding, however, must not carry with it teaching or other similar institutional responsibilities that detract from full-time effort devoted to the fellowship.
+The intent of the Ford Foundation Postdoctoral Fellowship is to provide support to advance the career of the Fellow, by allowing them to pursue a Fellowship Proposed Plan of Study or Research, which would not be otherwise possible based on existing resources.

-A Ford Foundation Fellow may not accept remuneration from another major fellowship or similar internal and external awards while on Ford Foundation Fellowship tenure; however, limited supplementation from institutional funds, educational benefits from the Veterans Administration, or educational incentive funds may be received concurrently with For Foundation support.
-Fellows receiving support from multiple sources are urged to discuss and negotiate the terms of the funding with all funding agencies, including the Fellowships Office and their university.
+Fellows requesting supplementary funding from their current institution may obtain a letter from the Fellowships Office to support their request.
+Please contact FordAwards@nas.edu if you wish to obtain such a letter.
+A Ford Foundation Fellow may not accept a stipend from another major fellowship or similar internal and external awards while on Ford Foundation Fellowship tenure.
+Fellows receiving support from multiple sources are urged to discuss and negotiate the terms of the funding with all funding agencies, including the Fellowships Office, and their institution.

 Leave of Absence

-A Ford Fellow may need to request a "leave of absence" from the Fellowship for personal or family medical events which prevent the Fellow from pursuing their program of study. uring an approved leave of absence, and at the request of the Fellow, the fellowship stipend may be continued for a period of up to six weeks from the beginning of the medical event.
-For any additional time required away from the fellowship, stipend payments will be suspended until the Fellow is able to resume their program of study.
+A Fellow on tenure may need to request a "leave of absence" from the Fellowship for personal or family medical events that prevent the Fellow from pursuing their program of study.
+During an approved leave of absence, and at the request of the Fellow, the fellowship tenure and stipend may be continued for a period of up to six weeks from the beginning of an approved leave of absence.
+For any additional time required away from the fellowship, tenure and stipend payments will be suspended until the Fellow resumes their Proposed Plan of Study or Research.
+Fellows requesting a paid or unpaid leave of absence must contact FordAwards@nas.edu.
+Reinstatement or continuation of tenure and stipend payments after the leave period concludes is contingent upon the Fellow providing any requested documentation of reinstatement in their postdoctoral program to the Fellowships Office.

-No health insurance is provided through the fellowship grant.
+No health insurance is provided through the fellowship award.

 A Ford Foundation Fellowship award is considered income from a non-compensatory fellowship or scholarship.
 The Fellowships Office is not required to report payments on IRS Form W-2 or 1099-MISC and will not send Fellows an official tax form.
 Fellows should contact a tax professional or a local Internal Revenue Service office to determine their individual tax liability.

-Each Fellow is required to submit a progress report to the Fellowships Office at mid-year and a final report at the end of tenure.
-Fellows are encouraged to contact the Fellowships Office before submitting a mid-year report if they encounter any difficulties at the fellowship institution or in receiving fellowship funds.
+Fellows are required to submit two reports during the tenure year.
+These include a mid-year progress report and a final report.
+If Fellows are encountering any difficulties at their institutions or in receiving fellowship funds, they are encouraged to contact the Fellowships Office before submitting a mid-year report.
 Failure to submit required reports may result in stipend payment suspension until the requirements are fulfilled.

-Fellows are required to maintain up-to-date contact information during and after the term of their fellowship to allow the Ford Foundation to track progress and facilitate professional interaction, enrichment and participation among Fellows.
+Fellows are required to maintain up-to-date contact information in the Ford Fellows web module during and after the term of their fellowship to allow the Ford Foundation to track progress and facilitate professional interaction, enrichment and participation among Fellows.
 In addition, Fellows may be asked to complete periodic surveys which assist the Ford Foundation in evaluating the effectiveness of this program.

 Conference of Ford Fellows